skip to Main Content

 • To apply for UH Foundation scholarships that are available for College of Engineering students, login to the STAR system, select “Scholarships” if you have a Student ID or “Scholarships (View Only)” if you do not.
 Search for “engineering” to identify the scholarships that are available to engineering majors.

 • To apply for the College of Engineering’s E.E.
-Black scholarship, fill out the application and deliver it to Holmes Hall 250 by the due date listed on the application.
+Black scholarship, fill out the application form by March 31, 2024.
+This deadline is firm!

 External Scholarships